So...its been a while. There's a lot to catch up on. The easiest post for now is to put up pictures of our new flat!Pros: No nasty carpet

 Last weekend we headed to Paris (or so we thought) for a long weekend away at Bobby's MBA tournament.
 We ended up an hour outside the city near HEC's campus, where the tournament was being held.
 About 80 people from Cass attended and there were about 1500 people from 14 different MBA programs in Europe that came to compete in 26 individual and team sports.

-Saturday Bobby ran cross country in the morning and then had two basketball games in the afternoon.
-He came in second for Cass in cross country - it was a very difficult course in the hills behind the campus.
+.
 And, even though he was talked to by the referree a few times :), he was a superstar on the basketball team!

 I arrived the next morning in Bangalore (Bangaluru) to begin my week long elective class investigating current Outsourcing and Off-shoring practices by foreign and domestic multi-national corporations (hmm...sounds complicated).
 It